aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

 3. Start the resource manager (Master).
 In a new command line window, run `yarn resourcemanager`.
 Leave the process running on that window.
 4. Start the node manager (Slave).
 In a new command line window, run `yarn nodemanager`.
 Leave the process running on that window.

 Note: For Windows users, run the above two commands in an Ubuntu window rather than a regular command-line or PowerShell windows.
+For compatibility, run all the five processes in Ubuntu windows, that is, Resource Manager, Node Manager, Name Node, Data Node, and Driver command.

 5. Generate a JAR file for your program and run it using the command `yarn jar <input> <output> <code>`.
 6. If you did not do already, start HDFS as described in Lab 2 and run your program on an input file that is stored in HDFS and produce the output in HDFS.